To everyone today, thanks for the memories.

 to subjugate the lawn,

-thank you common sense
+big thank you, common sense

 for keeping me from Mary’s grave, I would have only stared